alanjphillips/AccountService/README.md

   "depositAmount": 10000
 }
 ```

-Errors:
+#### Errors:

-Account Not Found for source account path param or destination `destAccNum` in json body will have Http Status Code = 404 Not Found
+Account Not Found for destination account number in path param will have Http Status Code = 404 Not Found
 ```json
 {
   "accountNumber": "1000000",